AgBase/.github/README.rst

 1. `GOanna <https://github.com/AgBase/GOanna>`_: It performs a BLAST search and transfers gene ontology (GO) annotations from BLAST matches to the query gene products.

-2. **InterProScan:** InterPro is a database which integrates together predictive information about proteins' function from a number of partner resources, giving an overview of the families that a protein belongs to and the domains and sites it contains.
+2. `InterProScan <https://github.com/AgBase/InterProScan>`_ InterPro is a database which integrates together predictive information about proteins' function from a number of partner resources, giving an overview of the families that a protein belongs to and the domains and sites it contains.
 InterProScan can also provide GO and pathway annotations.

-3. **Pathannotator:** Annotates to KEGG, FlyBase and Reactome pathways.
+3. `Pathannotator <https://github.com/AgBase/pathannotator>`_ Annotates to KEGG, FlyBase and Reactome pathways.

 Results and analysis from the application of this functional annotation workflow to the Official gene set v3.0 protein set from *Diaphorina citri* followed by a differential expression analysis was presented at a seminar in the University of Arizona Animal and Comparative Biomedical Sciences in Fall 2020.
 The `slides <https://www.slideshare.net/suryasaha/functional-annotation-of-invertebrate-genomes>`_ and `video <https://arizona.zoom.us/rec/play/tZZ-fuutrj43T9fBtASDAaR9W9S0fP6s1XQbrvQOz0e0VnYHYVL1MOMaZ-F4v45qOmXQkV1MUXQ7tufD>`_ are available online.